Programs within the Howard Dayton School of Business

 BUSINESS AND ACCOUNTING

 The programs in Business Management and Accounting at Asbury University provide an opportunity to study the principles of effective business management from the standpoint of the Christian world view.
 The philosophy of Christian liberal arts education with its breadth of perspective and biblical view of truth is reflected in a distinctly Christian approach to the study of business management.
 The program makes the biblical principle of stewardship and Christian standards of ethics an integral part of the acquisition of technical knowledge and of the pursuit of excellence in professional skills.

-2. The Department strives to incorporate free market economic concepts and ethical concepts throughout our course offerings.
+2. The School strives to incorporate free market economic concepts and ethical concepts throughout our course offerings.

 4. Asbury requires 124 semester hours for a bachelor's degree.
 Students interested in an accounting major should be aware that in many states, the Society of Certified Public Accountants requires 150 credit hours to sit for the CPA exam.
 Our recommendation is that the student complete the undergraduate accounting major from Asbury and obtain the additional hours needed to sit for the CPA exam in a graduate program such as an MBA or Master of Accountancy.
 In some cases, students are able to obtain the 150 hours while at Asbury through higher placements in foreign language, summer programs, internships, or some combination of these opportunities.